Particular/docs.particular.net/transports/azure-service-bus/legacy/migration.md

 After applying the above steps to one or more endpoints, they should be deployed to production.
 This cycle should be repeated until all endpoints using the endpoint-oriented topology have migration mode enabled.

 ### Other Platform components

-If ServiceControl is configured in the [multi-instance mode](/servicecontrol/servicecontrol-instances/distributed-instances.md), it should be upgraded to Version 3.5.0 or later.
+ServiceControl should now be upgraded to Version 3.5.0 or later and both ServiceControl and Monitoring instances should be updated to latest.
 The migration mode is enabled automatically.
-Upgrading Monitoring instances or single-instance ServiceControl is not required at this stage.

 ### Next steps